 This may be enough but it would be relatively easy to tamper with such evidence, you could, for example, send yourself an unsealed envelope and put the song in at a later date.

 Emailing yourself the song is a much better way, and harder to falsify.
 The best way to make sure you are protected is to do all the things the owner is expected to do, such as register the composition with a performing rights society (PRO), or sign with a publisher who will do that for you.
-Imagine two people claim they wrote the same song but one of them did nothing until the song was worth something, and the other person spent the same time promoting and performing the song if that went to court the odds would be stacked in favour of the person who did most to make the song valuable.
+Imagine two people claim they wrote the same song but one of them did nothing until the song was worth something, and the other person spent the same time promoting and performing the song.
+If that went to court the odds would be stacked in favour of the person who did most to make the song valuable.

 The most common writing/ownership disputes occur between writing partners or band members.
 To protect yourself against this you should have written agreements on what the writing splits are.

 People stealing a song wholesale and passing it off as their own is relatively rare (considering the millions of songs there are).
 What is much more common is copyright infringements, when sections of the song are used or adapted in a new composition, you can find similarities in millions of songs and a lot of the time this will be coincidental, but sometimes people do intentionally take ideas from existing songs.
-When these cases go to court it’s a matter of establishing if the similarities are by coincidence or design.

 The cases are quite similar but the outcomes very different.
 Both went to court (although when you watch Pharrell’s deposition you’ll wonder why they risked going to court at all), but Led Zeppelin was found not guilty of stealing the main riff for Stairway to Heaven while Pharrell was judged to have copied Marvin Gaye.